zealscott/MIA/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+Please cite our paper if our work is useful for your research:

 ```bibtex
 @inproceedings{du2026cascading,